 This course is designed to develop students' writing skills in order to achieve professional life advancement and obtain skills for life-long learning.
 These skills include writing clear, well-developed paragraphs, essays, and research papers.
-This course teaches the principles of pre-writing, organizing, drafting, revising, and editing paragraphs and essays.
-It includes basic research and documentation methods.
-Outside work required.

-This course is designed to develop students' writing skills in order to achieve professional life advancement and obtain skills for life-long learning.
-These skills include writing clear, well-developed paragraphs, essays, and research papers.
 This course teaches the principles of pre-writing, organizing, drafting, revising, and editing paragraphs and essays.
 It includes basic research and documentation methods.
 This course may be available via distance education delivery methods.
 Outside work required.